mdominiquesay/LumenTaskList/README.md

 - **Edit Task**: Click on the "Edit" button next to a task to modify its details.
 - **Delete Task**: Remove a task from the list by clicking on the "Delete" button.

-## Contributing

-We welcome contributions from the community to make Lumen Task List even better!
-If you have any ideas for new features, bug fixes, or improvements, feel free to open an issue or submit a pull request.

-## Support

-If you encounter any issues while using Lumen Task List or have any questions, please don't hesitate to reach out to us.
-We're here to help!

-## License

-Lumen Task List is open-source software licensed under the [MIT License](LICENSE).